kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 1. Download zip from git
 2. Unzip downloaded file into folder
-3. Open command prompt and change directories into unziped folder
+3. Open command prompt and change directories into unzipped folder
 4. Type ./pyOwaspBELVA.py and hit ENTER